Acaray Dam: HVDC-back-to-back station

 The power plant's switchyard has a HVDC back-to-back station built by Siemens in 1981.
 It has a power rating of 55 MW and an operating voltage of 25 kV.
 It converts the electrical frequency from 50 hertz to 60 hertz to supply electricity to Brazil's power grid, which operates at 60 Hz (Paraguay's power grid operates at a frequency of 50 hertz).

+This back-to-back station is inoperative since 3 September 2007.

 Culture

 It is depicted in the 50 guaranies coin in Paraguay.